Potestas06/HouseOfBlackJack/doku.md

 The core principles of functional programming applied in this project are:

--   **Declarative Code:** By using function composition, we describe *what* we want to achieve (a filtered, sorted, and paginated list) rather than *how* to achieve it step-by-step.
+-   **Declarative Code:** By using a reducer and dispatching actions, we describe *what* should happen in the application, rather than the specific step-by-step instructions of *how* it should happen.
--   **Predictability and Testability:** Pure functions are predictable.
+-   **Predictability and Testability:** Pure functions and reducers are predictable.
 Given the same input, they will always produce the same output.
 This makes them easy to test in isolation without needing to mock complex dependencies or application states.
--   **Avoiding Side Effects:** The use of pure functions and immutable data structures eliminates side effects, which are a common source of bugs in complex applications.
+-   **Avoiding Side Effects:** The use of pure functions and immutable state updates eliminates side effects, which are a common source of bugs in complex applications.
 This leads to more robust and maintainable code.

 ### 2.2.
 Challenges and Benefits

 **Challenges:**

 -   **Initial Learning Curve:** Adopting a functional mindset requires a shift in thinking, especially when coming from an object-oriented or imperative background.
-Understanding concepts like higher-order functions and function composition can be challenging at first.
+Understanding concepts like reducers, actions, and immutability can be challenging at first.
--   **State Management in React:** Integrating functional principles with React's state management can be tricky.
-It's important to ensure that state updates remain immutable, which is why tools like `useMemo` are used to re-run the processing pipeline only when necessary.
+-   **Boilerplate:** Implementing the reducer pattern can sometimes feel like it requires more boilerplate code than using `useState`.
+However, this initial investment pays off in larger and more complex components.

 **Benefits:**

--   **Improved Readability:** The declarative nature of the code makes it easier to understand the intent of the data transformations.
+-   **Improved Readability:** The declarative nature of the code, combined with the clear separation of concerns, makes it easier to understand the application's logic.
 -   **Enhanced Maintainability:** With a clear separation of concerns and no side effects, the code is easier to modify and extend without introducing bugs.
--   **Better Testability:** Pure functions are trivial to unit test, which increases confidence in the correctness of the code.
+-   **Better Testability:** Pure functions and reducers are trivial to unit test, which increases confidence in the correctness of the code.
--   **Reduced Complexity:** By avoiding mutable state and complex control flows, the overall complexity of the component is reduced.
+-   **Reduced Complexity:** By centralizing state management and separating logic from side effects, the overall complexity of the application is significantly reduced.

 In conclusion, applying functional programming principles to the "House of BlackJack" project has resulted in a more robust, maintainable, and readable codebase.
 The initial investment in learning these concepts pays off by reducing complexity and improving code quality in the long run.